infrablocks/terraform-aws-ecs-cluster/README.md

 The ECS cluster requires:
 * An existing VPC
-* Some existing private subnets
+* Some existing subnets

 The ECS cluster consists of:
 * A cluster in ECS
 * A launch configuration and auto-scaling group for a cluster of ECS container instances
 * An SSH key to connect to the ECS container instances
-* A security group for the container instances allowing:
+* A security group for the container instances optionally allowing:
   * Outbound internet access for all containers
   * Inbound TCP access on any port from the VPC network
 * An IAM role and policy for the container instances allowing: